Humanitasium/Humanitasium/README.md

-- 👋 Hi, I’m @Humanitasium
+- 👋 Hi, I’m William
-- 👀 I’m interested in ...
+- 👀 I’m interested in mechanical and electrical engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, Dart, and the Arduino IDE
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on developing games in PyGame
-- 📫 How to reach me ...
+- 📫 How to reach me https://linktr.ee/preengineerssociety

 <!---
 Humanitasium/Humanitasium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.